ydb-platform/ydb/ydb/docs/en/core/dev/terraform.md

 {% note info %}

-If required, the user can transfer the connection string to the database using standard Terraform tools - via [variables](https://developer.hashicorp.com/terraform/language/values/variables).
+The user can transfer the connection string to the database using standard Terraform tools - via [variables](https://developer.hashicorp.com/terraform/language/values/variables).

 {% endnote %}